rubymonolith/nopassword/README.md

 ### Features

-Codey deploys the following features to mitigate brute force attacks:
+Magiclink deploys the following features to mitigate brute force attacks:

 #### Limit the number of times a code can be entered

-Codey ships with `Codey::Secret#remaining_attempts`, which is decremented each time the user enters a code.
+Magiclink ships with `Magiclink::Secret#remaining_attempts`, which is decremented each time the user enters a code.
 When there's 0 remaining attempts, the secret is destroyed and the user has to request a new, uniquely generated code.
-By default, Codey gives end-users 3 attempts to try the code.
+By default, Magiclink gives end-users 3 attempts to try the code.

 #### A randomly generated salt must also be provided with the code